alphagov/govuk-developer-docs/source/manual/get-started.html.md

 Enter token for arn:aws:iam::123456789012:mfa/firstname.lastname@digital.cabinet-office.gov.uk: 123456
 ```

 Your (Secret) Access Key is from the AWS console.
 Follow [the instructions to generate one](#generate-a-pair-of-access-keys).
+The token requested at the end is the [MFA token](#set-up-your-mfa).
+If you have a GDS-issued Yubikey (you probably don't at this stage), set `gds config yubikey true` and the GDS CLI will automatically pull the MFA code from your Yubikey.

 You'll be prompted to save credentials to your Mac's Keychain as `aws-vault` and set a password for it.
 Save that password somewhere safe, like a password manager.